Get to know us

 Full Time - Part Time and Per Diem positions available

-To reduce instances of re-hospitalization among peers being discharged from inpatient settings by providing transitional mental health peer support and increased engagement with community based services and natural supports.
+To reduce instances of re-hospitalization among peers being discharged from inpatient settings by providing mental health peer support and increased engagement with community based services and natural supports.
 Not a remote position.

 The position of Housing Specialist I assesses, refers and links individuals with mental illness to services including but not limited to housing, treatment, and community services.
 With a working knowledge of the resources in the community to meet the consumer's needs, the Housing Specialist I assist in providing housing support services to persons receiving government rental stipends in all Recovery Options programs.
 This may include but is not limited to assisting in finding and securing housing in the consumer's community of choice and assisting the consumer in maintaining the housing.